 - Taylor, R. W., Humphries, M. M., Boutin, S., Gorrell, J. C., Coltman, D. W., and McAdam, A. G. Selection on female behaviour fluctuates with offspring environment.
 2014.
 Journal of Evolutionary Biology.
-In press.
+Early View.
 Source code on GitHub.
+PDF

 - Rajiv C McCoy, Ryan W Taylor, Timothy A Blauwkamp, Joanna L Kelley, Michael Kertesz, Dmitry Pushkarev, Dmitri A Petrov, Anna-Sophie Fiston-Lavier.
 2014.
 Illumina TruSeq synthetic long-reads empower de novo assembly and resolve complex, highly repetitive transposable elements.
 PLoS ONE 9: e106689.
 Originally posted on bioRxiv.